 Mike-O-Rama (blue) is a half-mile long and has 113-foot elevation change.
 This trail flows very well with a good climb in both directions.
-The Mike-O-Rama trail has a one-of-a-kind-view halfway through you definitely don’t want to leave Seabrook without experiencing.
+The Mike-O-Rama trail has a one-of-a-kind-view halfway through your experience.

-Maid Brigade (yellow) is a quarter-mile long trail with a 26-foot elevation change.
-This is an extremely technical single track with tight turns, protruding roots, and shrubbery that can obstruct your path.
+Maid Brigade (Maid Brigade yellow) is a quarter-mile long trail with a 26-foot elevation change.
+This is an extremely technical singletrack with tight turns, protruding roots, and shrubbery that can obstruct your path.

 Wormhole (teal) is a 700-foot long trail with 45-feet of elevation drop.
 This trail features six berms, three rollers, and two tabletops.
 This track is a lot of fun for everyone.
 Downhill traffic only.

-The Playground (violet) is a quarter-mile long track with 50-feet of elevation change.
-The Playground is a flow trail with fun turns, a couple hips and rollers, a cedar bridge and rock crossings.
+Zipline Trail (violet) is a quarter-mile long track with 50-feet of elevation change.
+The Zipline Trail is a flow trail with fun turns, a couple hips and rollers, a cedar bridge, and rock crossings.

 Mill Trail (green) is a short detour following part of the promenade trail behind homes in the Mill District.